Residency in Pathology - Anatomic & Clinical Pathology

 Valhalla, NY 10595

-The Department of Pathology at New York Medical College sponsors a residency program at Westchester Medical Center (WMC).
+The Department of Pathology at New York Medical College sponsors a residency program at Westchester Medical Center Hospital (WMC) of the Westchester Medical Center Health Network.

 WMC is a Level 1 Trauma Center serving more than 3.5 million people in the Hudson Valley region.
-Known for its advanced medical care in trauma and burn, heart, cancer, transplant, neuroscience and pediatrics, community hospitals within a 5,000-square-mile range send their most difficult cases to Westchester Medical Center.
+Known for its advanced medical care in trauma and burn, heart, cancer, transplant, neuroscience and pediatrics, community hospitals within a 5,000-square-mile range send their most difficult cases to Westchester Medical Center Hospital (WMC) of the Westchester Medical Center Health Network.